Have you ever wondered what you should drink while fasting? Well, you’re not alone.

 It helps fill up your stomach, therefore making you feel full.
 This sends a signal to you brain that helps cut down on your hunger and food cravings.

-You can infuse your water with lemon, lime, cucumber, or berries, which adds a natural sweetness to it.
+Naturally-flavored water infused with lemon, lime, cucumber, or berries, which adds a natural sweetness to it.

 Stay away from artificial sweeteners and enhancers, as they may cause unsafe spikes in insulin, which could lead to cravings.

 On a complete fast, men are recommended to drink 15 cups and women 11 cups a day.

 Tea is a great addition to any fast.
 Black tea, oolong tea, and others, have been shown to reduce hunger, provide beneficial antioxidants, and may increase the benefits of your fast.

 Amla Green tea powder is a go-to choice for many who are following an intermittent fast.
 This is because it blends dark green oolong tea with amla.
 Amla, commonly known as the indian gooseberry, has the highest concentration of antioxidants of any fruit on the planet.
 The antioxidant content in amla berries dwarfs that of acai, goji, pomegranate and even turmeric.